Luis Martinez (catcher)

-Luis M. Martinez (born April 3, 1985) is a Colombian-American former professional baseball catcher.
-He has played in Major League Baseball (MLB) for the San Diego Padres and Texas Rangers.
+Luis Manuel Martinez (born April 3, 1985) is a Colombian-American former professional baseball catcher.
+He played 32 games in Major League Baseball (MLB) for the San Diego Padres and Texas Rangers.

 Career

-New York Mets

-Prior to playing professionally, he attended Coral Park High School, Jackson State Community College, and then Cumberland University.
-He was originally drafted by the New York Mets in the 11th round of the 2005 amateur draft, however he opted not to sign.
+Prior to playing professionally, Martinez attended Coral Park High School, Jackson State Community College, and then Cumberland University.
+He was originally drafted by the New York Mets in the 11th round of the 2005 Major League Baseball draft, however he opted not to sign.

 San Diego Padres

-He was next drafted by the Padres in the 12th round of the 2007 amateur draft, beginning his professional career that year.
+Martinez was next drafted by the Padres in the 12th round, with the 387th overall selection, of the 2007 Major League Baseball draft, beginning his professional career that year.

 Martinez played for the Eugene Emeralds and Fort Wayne Wizards in 2007, hitting a combined .253 with two home runs and 17 RBI in 45 games.
 In 2008, he hit .223 with three home runs and 19 RBI with the Wizards.
 With the Lake Elsinore Storm and Portland Beavers in 2009, Martinez hit .286 with four home runs and 41 RBI in 94 games.
 He hit .282 with two home runs and 31 RBI with the San Antonio Missions in 2010.

 Texas Rangers

-On December 21, 2011, Martinez was traded to the Texas Rangers for pitcher Ryan Kelly.